 This is NOT to say that library files should not be kept in a document version control system for safekeeping.
 However, we question the need for version control for each component.

 Here are some points to consider:

 - Version control will not streamline the library creation process.
 It only adds another task to the effort.
 The process of building a component remains the same.

 - When using a version-controlled library, updates to the library will need to propagate changes to the projects.
 The user must do this periodically.
 Note the updates to the symbol or footprint may result in updates to the graphics in the project, requiring a review of the drawings to ensure that no wiring was disconnected or wired inadvertently.

 - Version control is not life cycle management.
 Version control is time-stamping and tagging a file with a sequential number or letter.
 The life cycle is the status of a file in terms of its stage of usefulness.
 A new file is created when a change is made to a version-controlled file.
 However, the life cycle does not propagate to the new file.
 Since there is a change to the file, it requires review, and thus the new file must go through the life cycle process that the prior file from which it came was subjected to.

 - Version control does not allow an existing file to be written over.
-If a file needs to be modified, a copy of the latest version will be made available for editing.
+If a file needs to be modified, a copy of the latest version will be available for editing.
 When saving the file, it will be stored under a new version.
 The old file is not deleted.
-If a library-style guide was not established at the very beginning, constant changes would be made, thus bloating the repository with useless files.
+If a library-style guide was not established initially, constant changes would be made, thus bloating the repository with useless files.
 Remember that each component has its own file in an SVN database library.

-If you differ in opinion or have successfully implemented a version control database library, please get in touch with us.
+If you differ in opinion or have successfully implemented a version control database library, please contact us.
 We would like to know the hows and whys.